isXander/UtilityMod/README.md

 # AntiSnipe
 Allows user to hide certain players from being rendered if they are in the way.
 Also has a toggleable feature to remove the server name from the scoreboard.

+# MyChest
+Highlights chests that you have opened, useful for skywars.

 # EasyPlay [BETA]
 Builds on Hypixel's '/play' command.
 Adds automatic requeuing features, better syntax and an overall better experience.